 I recently came across the term polarizing on one of the few television shows I watch.
 In the program, the main character mentioned that he was a polarizing figure.
 You either liked or disliked him.
-There was no middle ground, and he was pleased with that view of himself.
+There was no middle ground, and that view of himself pleased him.

 The way the character talked about his polarizing personality rang true with me.
-While I don’t consider myself to be polarizing, I do know that my books and stories are.
+While I don’t consider myself to be polarizing, I know that my books and stories are.
 I know that they are not for everyone.
-They are generally not the feel-good stories that many prefer.
-Instead, they deal with uncomfortable situations and often times violence.
+They are not the feel-good stories that many prefer.
+Instead, they deal with uncomfortable situations and violence.

 Writing my first two books, ‘The Taste of Honey’ and ‘Broken Steele,’ I didn’t consider my reader much.
 I wrote what felt like were good stories.
 While I kept my audience in mind, I loved the scenes and characters and needed to tell their stories.
-There isn’t that much graphic violence in them, graphic sex sure but not that much brutality.
+There isn’t that much violence in them, there is graphic sex but not much brutality.

 No, I needed to find a market where there weren’t too many competitors in my market.
-After a few months of research, I realized that there was a market for my kind of stories.
+After a few months of research, I realized that there was a market for the kind of stories I wanted to write.
 I discovered that most of the author’s danced around the actual crime or violent action, using the story to imply what happened to the victims.
-Yet, at the same time, I discovered that the audience in this field wanted to read about and feel the pain, brutality, and anguish suffered by the victims.
+Yet, I discovered that the audience in this field wanted to read about and feel the pain, brutality, and anguish suffered by the victims.
 ‘Hmmm,’ I wondered.
 Should this be where I concentrate my energies?

 Testing my Hypothesis

 As much as I like this trilogy, I knew it was still a polarizing series of books.
 Jolene, the main character in the stories, goes through a horrendous graphic assault which nearly kills her.
 It’s only through the intervention of her passed on best friend Julie that she finds her way back to the living and takes her pound of flesh from her tormentors.
-Jolene suffers throughout and is a changed person as a result.
+Jolene suffers throughout and becomes a changed person.
 As an avenging angel, she becomes the polar opposite of the person she was before her initial assault.

-Once again, due to the subject matter, you’re either going to like my story or not.
+Once again, because of the subject matter, you will either like my stories or not.
 There will be no middle ground.
 My stories are polarizing, just as are my new series of books from the ‘Consortium’ series.
-You’re either going to love them or hate them.
+You will love them or hate them.
 What I don’t want from you is indifference.
 Indifference will kill the career.

-Be forewarned, my books are of the type that you love to hate or hate to love.
+My books are of the type you love to hate or hate to love.

 If you are interested in a feel-good romantic suspense thrillers, don’t read my stories.